saither0204/readily_reads/docs/getting-started.md

    storeFile=<location of the key store file, such as ~/upload-keystore.jks>
    ```

-3. Update `mobile/android/app/build.gradle` to use the keystore for signing
+3. Update `android/app/build.gradle` to use the keystore for signing (refer to Flutter documentation for specifics)

 4. Build the APK or App Bundle: